lodash/babel-plugin-lodash/README.md

 # babel-plugin-lodash v1.1.0

-The goal of this package is to be an alternative/augmentation of [lodash-modularize](https://github.com/megawac/lodash-modularize) which is designed with slightly different goals.

 This plugin is a simple transform to remove unused lodash code without manual cherry picking.
 This lets you use lodash naturally, as documented, without worrying about bundling parts you’re not using.

 ## Example